ARMOUR Residential REIT (ARR) Scheduled to Post Earnings on Wednesday

-ARMOUR Residential REIT (NYSE:ARR – Get Free Report) will post its quarterly earnings results on Wednesday, April 24th.
+ARMOUR Residential REIT (NYSE:ARR – Get Free Report) is scheduled to post its quarterly earnings results on Wednesday, April 24th.

-The firm also recently declared a monthly dividend, which will be paid on Monday, April 29th.
-Investors of record on Monday, April 15th will be paid a $0.24 dividend.
-The ex-dividend date of this dividend is Friday, April 12th.
-This represents a $2.88 annualized dividend and a dividend yield of 15.69%.
-ARMOUR Residential REIT’s payout ratio is -150.78%.
+The company also recently declared a monthly dividend, which will be paid on Monday, April 29th.
+Shareholders of record on Monday, April 15th will be given a dividend of $0.24 per share.
+The ex-dividend date is Friday, April 12th.
+This represents a $2.88 annualized dividend and a yield of 15.69%.
+ARMOUR Residential REIT’s payout ratio is currently -150.78%.

 ARMOUR Residential REIT, Inc invests in residential mortgage-backed securities (MBS) in the United States.
 Its securities portfolio primarily consists of the United States Government-sponsored entity's (GSE) and the Government National Mortgage Administration's issued or guaranteed securities backed by fixed rate, hybrid adjustable rate, and adjustable-rate home loans; and unsecured notes and bonds issued by the GSE and the United States treasuries, as well as money market instruments.